 THE LAND OF THE DEAD AT A GLANCE

-Military: 5,000 human soldiers.
+Historically at its peak had approximately 5,000 human soldiers.
 150,000 ‘terracotta’ warriors (animated skeletons cased in a flexible terracotta like coating that serves as armor and covers their bones).

 MAJOR TOWNS, CITIES AND PLACES OF INTEREST

 Before the great flood, Greater Khartoum was exceptionally prosperous – with several large coastal trading cities.

 However, despite protests that there was nothing inherently ‘evil’ about his civilization, the Church of the Paragon’s effective power to turn and destroy undead was touted as evidence that despite benign intent, the power the necromancer wielded was both unnatural and demonic in origin, and led to the direct creation the the Sky Templars, holy warriors who – flying mounted Griffins – single-handedly decimated entire battalions of undead in an unprovoked attack, and led to an all out war culminating in the Paragon using the Flame of the Host to summon from the skies a meteor of Coronatite that struck of the coast and totally swamped and flooded the entire civilization, leaving only a handful of haunted dark islands behind, and an area hostile to sea travel – the Dead Sea..